-AGAINST THE OFFICERS, HEDGE FUND SELLERS, ACTUARIAL, FIDUCIARY, AND INVESTMENT ADVISORS AND ANNUAL REPORT CERTIFIER FOR AIDING AND ABETTING BREACHES OF STATUTORY, FIDUCIARY AND OTHER DUTIES
+AGAINST THE OFFICERS, HEDGE FUND SELLERS, AND ACTUARIAL AND INVESTMENT ADVISORS FOR AIDING AND ABETTING BREACHES OF STATUTORY, FIDUCIARY AND OTHER DUTIES

-- 309. Plaintiffs incorporate by reference all the allegations set forth in the Complaint. - 310.
-Each of the Officers, Hedge Fund Sellers, and the Actuarial, Fiduciary and Investment Advisors knew that Trustees and/or other Defendants owed fiduciary obligations to KRS.
+262. The Commonwealth incorporates by reference all the allegations set forth in the Complaint.

+263. Each of the Officers, Hedge Fund Sellers, and the Actuarial and Investment Advisors knew that Trustees and/or other Defendants owed fiduciary obligations to KRS.

-311. Each of the Officers, Hedge Fund Sellers, and the Actuarial, Fiduciary and Investment Advisors knew that Trustees' conduct and/or other Defendants' conduct as alleged in this Complaint breached those fiduciary duties to KRS.
+264. Each of the Officers, Hedge Fund Sellers, and the Actuarial and Investment Advisors knew that Trustees' conduct and/or other Defendants' conduct as alleged in this Complaint breached those fiduciary duties to KRS.

-- 312. Each of the Officers, Hedge Fund Sellers, and the Actuarial, Fiduciary and Investment Advisors gave Trustees and/or other Defendants substantial assistance or encouragement in effectuating such Trustees' and/or other Defendants' breach of their fiduciary duties, by the actions or failures to act as alleged in this Complaint. - 313.
-The overt acts of Defendants that constitute substantial knowing assistance are the same overt acts alleged as part of Defendants' participation in the scheme, civil conspiracy and concerted common course of conduct and enterprise detailed in COUNT III and throughout this Complaint. - 314.
-Defendants named in this Count had actual knowledge of the existence of Trustees' and Officers' fiduciary duties to KRS, and knowingly provided substantial assistance to Trustees and Officer Defendants in the breaches of their fiduciary duties to KRS. - 315.
-As a direct and proximate result of the Trustee Defendants' breaches of fiduciary duty and of trust, aided and abetted by the other Defendants named in this Count, KRS and the Commonwealth have been damaged. - 316.
-KRS, its Pension/Trust Funds and the Commonwealth have sustained and will continue to sustain significant damages, as alleged in COUNT I
+265. Each of the Officers, Hedge Fund Sellers, and the Actuarial and Investment Advisors gave Trustees and/or other Defendants substantial assistance or encouragement in effectuating such Trustees' and/or other Defendants' breach of their fiduciary duties, by the actions or failures to act as alleged in this Complaint.

+266. The overt acts of Defendants that constitute substantial knowing assistance are the same overt acts alleged as part of Defendants' participation in the scheme, civil conspiracy and concerted common course of conduct and enterprise detailed in COUNT III and throughout this Complaint.
+267. Defendants named in this Count had actual knowledge of the existence of Trustees' and Officers' fiduciary duties to KRS, and knowingly provided substantial assistance to Trustees and Officer Defendants in the breaches of their fiduciary duties to KRS.

+268. As a direct and proximate result of the Trustee Defendants' breaches of fiduciary duty and of trust, aided and abetted by the other Defendants named in this Count, KRS and the Commonwealth have been damaged.

+269. The Commonwealth has sustained and will continue to sustain significant damages, as alleged in COUNT I.

-317. As a result of the misconduct alleged herein, these Defendants are liable to KRS and the Commonwealth for damages in an amount to be proven at trial.
+270. As a result of the misconduct alleged herein, these Defendants are liable to the Commonwealth for damages in an amount to be proven at trial.